Socks. Check. Pants. Check. Underwear. Check. Your bags are packed and you’re off on an adventure, hooray!

 - Craft an elevator pitch that puts USP it in the right context

 - Conduct a situation analysis with a brutally honest SWOT

-2. The Passenger: a customer you know by name
+2. The passenger: a customer you know by name

+But unlike flying commercial, savvy marketing is all about relationships.
+Intimate, honest, human relationships.
+These customers are real people, not just numbers on a spreadsheet.
 That’s why you’ll want to craft audience personas: hypothetical people who represent the common traits of the audiences that you’re targeting.

-It’s a bit tricky to get personas just right, but the general idea is to average out traditional segmentation criteria and craft them into a lifelike personality with real interests, goals and aspirations.
-Read the ebook to learn the step-by-step process and meet our sample persona: a small-town Aussie family entrepreneur with a very particular opinion on IT…
+It’s a bit tricky to get personas perfect, but the general idea is to average out traditional segmentation criteria and craft them into lifelike personalities with real interests, goals and aspirations.

-3. The Departure: market and brand positioning
+3. The departure: market and brand positioning

 - The optimal number of competitors